P1Manav/PaperParser/README.md

-# 📄🎙️ PaperParser
+# 📝🎧 PaperParser

 **PaperParser** is an innovative tool designed to transform academic research papers into accessible formats such as **podcasts** 🎧 and **PowerPoint presentations** 📊.
 By leveraging advanced language models and text-to-speech technologies, PaperParser aims to make scholarly content more digestible and engaging for a broader audience.

 ## 🚀 Features

-- **🎙️ Podcast Generation:** Converts academic papers into audio podcasts, allowing users to listen to research content on the go.
+- **🎧 Podcast Generation:** Converts academic papers into audio podcasts, allowing users to listen to research content on the go.
 - **📊 Presentation Creation:** Automatically generates PowerPoint presentations summarizing key points from academic papers, facilitating easier comprehension and sharing.

 ## 🛠️ Technologies Used

 ### **Backend:**
-- 🐍 **Python:** Core programming language for backend development.
+- 🌐 **Node.js:** Core programming language for backend development.
-- 🌐 **Flask:** Web framework used to build the API.
+- 🛠️ **Express.js:** Web framework used to build the API.
-- 🗣️ **gTTS (Google Text-to-Speech):** Converts text extracted from papers into speech for podcast generation.
+- 💙 **gTTS (Google Text-to-Speech):** Converts text extracted from papers into speech for podcast generation.
-- 📄 **PyPDF2:** Extracts text from PDF documents.
+- 📝 **PDF Parsing Library:** Extracts text from PDF documents.
-- 🖼️ **python-pptx:** Creates PowerPoint presentations programmatically.
+- 🖼️ **PPTX Generator:** Creates PowerPoint presentations programmatically.
 - 🧠 **LangChain:** Facilitates interactions with language models to generate summaries and content.

 ### **Frontend:**